Introduction to shell scripting

 The terminal window for Mac can be found inside the applications folder and in the subfolder Utilities.
 You can also open it by pressing the command and space bar in your keyboard to open the spotlight, and then type Terminal.
 In Linux, the easiest way to open the terminal is to use the key combination Ctl + Alt + T.

-However, as powerful as scripting is, it is also very dangerous.
+Shell scripting is very powerful.
+Things that would take hours to do by hand, could be executed in seconds.
+However, it can also be dangerous.
 Through the terminal you will have access to any files or system resources if you have the right permissions, and the freedom to do anything with them.
 Inadvertent "small" typing errors such as adding an extra space in the remove command could delete everything in your computer (including the root directory) or any external drive connected to your machine.

 -